petertardif/Hhbuilder/README.md

 # Hhbuilder

+## Comments

+The code can be run very simply dropping the html file into any browser.
+Using ES5 exclusively took me back to when I first learned JavaScript and this was a fun exercise.
+Is the purpose to see how engineers will work in legacy code bases or to truly evaluate each candidate's handle of vanilla JavaScript?
+I am curious and would love to find out if I move on in this interview process.

+## Problem

+The problem below has been solved and I have followed the assignments instructions.
+Crossed all the t's and dotted all the i's.
+Thanks for your consideration and I look forward to hearing from you soon.

 Your application needs a way to capture information about a household applying for health insurance coverage.
 Develop a UI for building a household up from individual people.